About store visit conversions

 How it works

-Store visit data can’t be tied to individual ad clicks or people.
+Store visit data can’t be tied to individual ad clicks, viewable impressions, or people.
 We use industry best practices to ensure the privacy of individual users.

 Note: Small numbers in store visit reports